Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Final Fate - 1943:

-Torpedoed and sunk by U-178 (Dommes) off Portugese East Africa on July 4-1943, 21 50S 37 50E, while on a voyage from Lourenço Marques and Durban to Mombasa with a cargo of 3812 tons coal, having departed Durban alone* on July 1.
+Breviken was torpedoed and sunk by U-178 (Dommes) off Portugese East Africa on July 4-1943, 21 50S 37 50E, when on a voyage from Lourenço Marques and Durban to Mombasa with a cargo of 3812 tons coal, having departed Durban alone* on July 1 - see Page 2.
 The torpedo hit on the starboard side between No. 1 and 2 holds, causing her to list to starboard and sink in a couple of minutes, so there was no time to launch the lifeboats.
-An attempt had been made to lower the port boat and some men were in it, but due to the heavy list it capsized before it reached the water.
+An attempt had been made to lower the port boat and some men were in it, but due to the heavy list, it capsized before it reached the water.
 Able seaman Kose tried to cut the ropes, but went down with the boat.
-When he came to the surface he was able to climb onto the keel.
+When he came to the surface, he was able to climb onto the keel.

 Most of the crew went over the rail and down the port side of the ship; some were able to get onto debris and 2 rafts that floated up (a 3rd raft was destroyed).
-20 men were taken on board the U-boat, where the captain was questioned by an officer who spoke very good Norwegian.
-They were also filmed and photographed, but when the smoke of another ship was sighted they were placed on the rafts while the U-boat took off to pursue it (U-178's next victim was the Greek Michael Livanos).
+20 men were taken aboard the U-boat, where the captain was questioned by an officer who spoke very good Norwegian.
+They were also filmed and photographed, but when the smoke from another ship was sighted, they were placed on the rafts while the U-boat took off to pursue it (U-178's next victim was the Greek Michael Livanos, sunk that same day).

 * J. Rohwer says Breiviken was a straggler from Convoy DN 50.
-A visitor to my website, who has his information from 3 survivor reports, also says she was a straggler from a convoy, having originally had station No. 42 in that convoy.
+A visitor to my website, who has his information from 3 survivor reports, also says she was a straggler from a convoy, having originally had station 42 in that convoy.
 He gives the name of the landing spot as Burra Falsa.
-No convoy is mentioned in the statements given at the subsequent maritime hearings which were held in Durban on Aug.
+No convoy is mentioned in the statements given at the subsequent maritime hearings, which were held in Durban on Aug.
 4-1943 with Captain Vasdal, the 1st mate, the 3rd mate, the 1st engineer, Able Seaman Reinemo, Ordinary Seaman Andersen (helmsman), and Able Seaman Kose (lookout) appearing.
-However, according to Arnold Hague, Breiviken had left Durban in this convoy on July 1, but the convoy was dispersed on July 4, so that she was sailing alone when sunk that day.
+However, according to Arnold Hague, Breiviken had left Durban in this convoy on July 1, but the convoy was dispersed on July 4, so that she was sailing alone when sunk that day (Page 2 gives the time as 14:37).
 Convoy DN 50 is available via the first external link provided at the end of this page; as will be seen, the Norwegian Britannia and Tonjer are also listed.

 Crew List: